-Primary Source Analyses [40%]:
+Primary Source Analyses [25%]:

-You will prepare a one page primary source analysis paper (PSA) on an assigned primary document each week.
-All of these documents are located in Early Medieval China: A Sourcebook.
+You will prepare a one page primary source analysis paper (PSA) on an assigned primary document most weeks (see schedule).
+Most of these documents are located in Liu Xinru's The Silk Roads: A Brief History with Documents, though others will be made available via eLearning.
 Weekly reading assignments may contain several documents; write a PSA on only one (your choice).
-A total of 12 PSAs will be submitted over the course of the semester.
+A total of eight PSAs will be submitted over the course of the semester.

-Write to Learn [30%]:
+Write to Learn [20%]:

 Given the central role of writing in the discipline of history, you will not be asked to fill in bubbles on exams in this class.
 Rather, over the course of the semester you will be required to write several short essays, typically in class.
-These short unscheduled essays may ask you to summarize or analyze a primary document, or write a micro-theme on an assigned topic related to course work.
-Most of these "crash" or "pop" essays will be graded only for completion.
-No make-up assignments will be given.
+These short essays may ask you to summarize or analyze a primary document, or write a micro-theme on an assigned topic related to course work.

-Article Captures [30%]:
+Book/Article Captures [15%]:

-You will write a 4-5 page "article capture" on each of three scholarly articles of your choice on China's early medieval period.
-See assignment guidelines for details. .
+You will write a 4-5 page "book capture" on selected secondary monographs (by Wriggins, Schafer, and Hopkirk; listed above).
+See assignment guidelines for details.